dev-hydrogen/resources/README.md

+# For users on spigot & co or forks, please consider using Creative Central instead, it is a better plugin that achieves the same purpose. https://modrinth.com/plugin/central

 # resources
 ### Allows plugins to compile a resource pack completely on the server, and serves any resource pack to players!